Arniej/Getting-and-Cleaning-Data/Project/readme.md

 ##Creating the data set

 The R script run_analysis.R can be used to create the data set.
-It retrieves the source data set and transforms it to produce the final data set by implementing the following steps (see the Code book for details, as well as the comments in the script itself):

 1. Read data.